proinsias/wayback-utils/README.md

 # wayback-utils

-Utilities for submitting URLs to the Internet Archive's Wayback Machine
+Utilities for submitting URLs to the Internet Archive's Wayback Machine.